 - Supporting users and locations in China: One of the most critical topics Jacobson faced was the Great Wall of China.
 “We needed to get our Office 365 traffic out of China without breaking any laws.
 With Cato, we were able to steer our traffic in through a PoP in Tokyo and Office 365 works just as well in China as in any other location.”

 - Supporting AWS connectivity at scale: An additional concern for Jacobson was AWS.
 “We have regional installations of cloud providers, and we needed to connect these sites into our network without complicated pairing or setup.
 It was also crucial for us to reach two gigs of throughput, and we were very happy with the results.”

 - Supporting access to special applications: Jacobson needed to ensure that specific applications (such as HR, legal or engineering tools) were always up.
 “Like many global companies we had to secure traffic from various applications behind a single IP.
 With Cato’s dedicated IP support, we could steer specific websites and eliminate complicated routing or proxy settings.”

 - Supporting threat prevention across all traffic: Finally threat prevention was needed everywhere.
 “With Cato SASE Cloud, threat prevention is built into our services so that even our smallest locations are protected from threats.”

 Gradual Deployment of Cato SASE Cloud

-One of the biggest advantages for Jacobson was the ability to roll out gradually at a pace that fit the company’s needs.
-“We knew we would need to start slowly and pick up speed during the middle and end of the migration as we worked out any issues with them.”
+One of the biggest advantages for Jacobson was the ability to roll out Cato gradually at a pace that fit his company’s needs.
+“We knew we would need to start slowly and pick up speed during the middle and end of the migration, as we worked out any issues with them.”